 "Age and High-Growth Entrepreneurship" (with Pierre Azoulay, Benjamin Jones, and Javier Miranda)

 Abstract: Do young people make better entrepreneurs?
 Many observers, and many investors, believe that young people are especially likely to produce the most successful new firms.
 We use administrative data at the U.S. Census Bureau to study the ages of founders of growth-oriented start-ups in the past decade.
 Our primary finding is that successful entrepreneurs are middle-aged, not young.
 The mean founder age for the 1 in 1,000 fastest growing new ventures is 45.0.
 The findings are broadly similar when considering high-technology sectors, entrepreneurial hubs, and successful firm exits.
 Prior experience in the specific industry predicts much greater rates of entrepreneurial success.
 These findings strongly reject common hypotheses that emphasize youth as a key trait of successful entrepreneurs.

 "Entrepreneurship and Innovation at MIT: Continuing Global Growth and Impact" (with Ed Roberts and Fiona Murray)

-Abstract: This report analyzes the economic impact of MIT alumni-founded companies and highlights the key trends in the MIT entrepreneurial ecosystem between 1950 and 2014.
+Abstract: This study analyzes the economic impact of MIT alumni-founded companies and highlights the key trends in the MIT entrepreneurial ecosystem between 1950 and 2014.
 Based on a large-scale survey of all living MIT alumni in 2014, we estimate that MIT alumni have launched more than 30,000 active companies that employ roughly 4.6 million people and generate $1.9 trillion in annual revenues, which is approximately the size of the world's 10th largest GDP.
 We highlight the role of foreign-born students as entrepreneurs and innovators as well as key trends in the alumni-founded ventures’ industry composition, firm performance, and economic impact through job creation and sales.
 Lastly, based on the lessons from MIT in the past 60 years, we discuss various implications for university leadership for designing and implementing educational curriculum and programs to address the evolving nature of alumni entrepreneurship and innovation.